awslabs/duvet/design/coverage-model-v2-spec.md

   its own coverage status from the coverage tool).
 - **Unknown-bounded**: Propagation never crosses an unknown (`None`) line.
-- **Conservative under non-linear control**: If a scope contains `goto` or labels, no propagation occurs in that scope.
+- **Conservative under non-linear control**: If a scope contains `goto` or labels, no propagation occurs within that scope.
+Propagation may still occur through a child scope that does not itself contain non-linear control.

 ## 4. Phase 3: Annotation Execution Check {#annotation-execution-check}